 The obligations laid down in Section 2a of Chapter 4 of Title XI of the VAT Directive apply to the PSPs that provide for payment services in the Member States as defined in Article 5 of the VAT Directive.
 Namely each Member State to which the Treaty establishing the European Community is applicable, with the exception of any territory referred to in Article 6 of the VAT Directive.
-According to recital 4 of the Directive (EU) 2020/284, registration and reporting obligations should apply to PSPs established in the Union.
-The Payment Services Directive shall apply to payment services provided in the Union in accordance with Article 2(1) thereof.

-Pursuant to Article 6 of the VAT Directive, the VAT Directive does not apply to the following third territories forming part of the Customs territory of the Community:
+Pursuant to Article 6 of the VAT Directive, the VAT Directive does not apply to the following third territories forming part of the customs territory of the Community:

-- (a) Mount Athos; - (b) the Canary Islands;
+- (a) Mount Athos;

+- (b) the Canary Islands;

-(c) the French territories referred to in Article 349 and Article 355(1) of the Treaty on the Functioning of the European Union (Guadeloupe, French Guiana, Martinique, Mayotte, Réunion, Saint-Martin);
+- (c) the French territories referred to in Article 349 and Article 355(1) of the Treaty on the Functioning of the European Union (Guadeloupe, French Guiana, Martinique, Mayotte, Réunion, Saint-Martin);

 - (d) the Åland Islands;

 - (e) the Channel Islands;

 - (f) Campione d'Italia;

 - (g) the Italian waters of Lake Lugano.

-Furthermore, the Directive does not apply to the following territories not forming part of the Customs territory of the Community:
+Furthermore, the Directive does not apply to the following territories not forming part of the customs territory of the Community:

-- (a) the Island of Heligoland; - (b) the territory of Büsingen;
+- (a) the Island of Heligoland;

+- (b) the territory of Büsingen;

 - (c) Ceuta;

 - (d) Melilla;

 - (e) Livigno.